phipalibunao/CS3_2ndQtr_K18_K21/README.md

 ## Website Overview
 **Fractured Night** is an interactive website that shows the events of a bridge collapse through different perspectives.
 Players explore the event as four people: a journalist, an engineer, a supervisor, and a mayor.
-Each act presents clues and mini-games that reveal what each person knows or thinks happened.
+Each act presents clues and mini-games that reveal how each person acted before the incident, and what is known.
-The public story may be different from the real story, so players must decide which clues to trust.
+The public story may be different from the real story, so players must find the clues to the truth.
+Hidden clues are found by winning games, which piece together the real story.
 The goal is to show how different perspectives and partial information can change how people understand events.

 > Can you find the full story or only the version that people believe?